SallaApp/Salla-CLI/README.md

 salla login
 ```

-That will handle all authentication and authorization process with your Salla App on [Salla Partners Portal](https://salla.partners/).
+That will handle all authentication and authorization process with your account on [Salla Partners Portal](https://salla.partners/).

 <!-- ![](InteractiveTerminalActivityPicture) -->